-Category: (IFR / Prior Approval / Monitored Approval) IFR

-Local or National EBI

-(Evidence Based National EBI
+Category: (IFR / Prior Approval / Monitored Approval) IFR Local or National EBI (Evidence Based Interventions) Policy: National EBI

-Interventions) Policy:

-Non-synostotic/positional plagiocephaly and brachycephaly are distortions of the skull (flattening to the side or the back of the head) that most commonly become apparent in the first few months of life as a result of the amount of time a baby spends lying on their back.
+Non-synostotic/positional plagiocephaly and brachycephaly are distortions of the skull (flattening to the side or the back of the head) that most commonly becomes apparent in the first few months of life, as a result of the amount of time a baby spends lying on their back.
 Non-synostotic/positional plagiocephaly and brachycephaly are very common, affecting up to 40% of infants (as opposed to synostotic conditions which are rare).